Center Stage Strings is an MPulse Summer Performing Arts Institute at the University of Michigan in Ann Arbor.

 Additional repertoire for the Chamber Music Accelerated Program Audition

-Students wishing to be considered for this program (see Program Description above) will need to prepare the following in addition to their regular audition repertoire.
+Students wishing to be considered for this program (see Program Description above) will need to prepare the following piece and excerpts in addition to their regular audition repertoire above.

-Viola: Exposition of the Stamitz Viola Concerto in D Major, first movement with piano
+VIOLA: Exposition of the Stamitz Viola Concerto in D Major, first movement with piano OR the first movement of a viola Sonata by Brahms, Hindemith, Vieuxtemps, Schubert or Clarke.
+Other Sonatas may be considered with prior approval.

 VIDEO RECORDING GUIDELINES